Infectious diseases

 Anti-infectives research

 AMR is particularly prevalent in low-resource settings.
-We continue to research treatments against several enteric diseases that contribute to the burden of AMR, including salmonella, klebsiella, typhoid, shigella and paratyphoid fever.
+We continue to research treatments against several enteric diseases that contribute to the burden of AMR, including salmonella, typhoid, shigella and paratyphoid fever.
 We collaborate with governments, international organisations, and academic institutions to share knowledge, resources, and expertise to accelerate the development of new antibiotics, promote responsible use of existing treatments, and implement effective strategies to combat AMR on a global scale.

 Shingles